Where to stay in Hamburg? Our hotel tips!

 The Lion King and Tina Turner

 The Lion King musicals are being shown at the Stage Theater in the Port of Hamburg.

 A boat will take you straight to the theater from the St. Pauli Piers (Landungsbrücken) in a matter of minutes.
 Definitely a very cool location for a musical!

 There’s also another musical you might want to see near the Piers: Tina Turner at the ‘Stage Operettenhaus’.

 If you’d prefer to stay close to the theater, then we recommend taking a hotel near the St. Pauli Piers.
 That way you can be back in your room just a few minutes after the final curtain call.

-The musical Cirque du Soleil is being shown at the Neue Flora Theater, located in the Altona-Nord district.
+The musical Mamma Mia is being shown at the Neue Flora Theater, located in the Altona-Nord district.

 Right next to the theater is the Boston Hotel, which we can definitely recommend.
 Apart from that, there are hardly any hotels in the immediate vicinity, but most hotels in St. Pauli are within reasonable walking distance.

 OK, those were our tips for where to stay in Hamburg.
 We’re sure you’ll have a great time in Hamburg if you stay at one of the hotels we recommended here and look forward to your feedback.

 Do you have a hotel in Hamburg that you’d like to recommend?
 Or perhaps you have a question about staying in Hamburg that we haven’t answered yet?
 Please let us know in the comments below!